 To direct at CTW, you would first need to join.
 The Artistic Director is responsible for receiving submissions for each season which is generally announced each June/July for the coming year.
 As a rule, you should have been a member of CTW for a while before directing but this of course depends on your experience.
 As a rule of thumb, we require Directors to have been Assistant Director on at least one CTW show before directing.

-No – CTW is an amateur company and no member of the company receives payment for what they do .
+No – CTW is an amateur company and no member of the company receives payment for what they do.

 You would need to join CTW and then talk to the Directors about working with them on their show.
 The Membership Secretary can point you in the right direction but the best thing to do is dive in to CTW life and meet people; the more people you meet, the more you’ll learn of who needs what help.

-As per the answer above about directing, you would need to be a member and submit it to the Artistic Director for inclusion in the season but bear in mind the rules about directing.
+You would need to be a member and submit it to the Artistic Director for inclusion in the season but bear in mind the rules about directing.
 Alternatively, you could ask another Director about producing your work but this again would ultimately be up to the Artistic Director.